 The legislation has yet to be enacted and guidance from HMRC is awaited which will hopefully reduce the uncertainty over when the conditions for the new anti-avoidance rule are met.
 In the meantime HMRC has published a standard letter which they will issue when requests for clarification are received.

 The letter contains three examples which go some way to explaining the circumstances when the new rule will be applied.

 As the difference between the income tax and capital gains tax rates is significant, detailed advice should be sought before a company winding-up is commenced.

-Other Blogs in Blogs
+Other items in Blogs